Using LDAP with Email Clients

 The following are instructions on setting up the ITS supported email clients to use the UH LDAP.

-Thunderbird 2.0 (Windows and Macintosh)
+Thunderbird 2.0 and higher (Windows and Macintosh)

 - Go to the Tools menu and select Account Settings.